Qile0317/Rosalind-in-R-and-Julia/possible_improvements/improvements.md

 revp
 - The algo used was pure brute force O(n^3), but the dynamic programming approach can be O(n^2) if a dp truth matrix is created and iterated over.
+- Otherwise its very related to manachers algorithm (longest palindromic substr problem)

+iprb
+- need to re-work the maths